Sustainability in the hospitality industry: 9 ideas to adopt

 To good to go - let guests pick up remaining food from your restaurant for a reduced price after breakfast, lunch or dinner service.

-Download our “Eco upsells inspiration deck” for a selection of deal templates that show you how to become more sustainable while upselling your hotel.
+Download our “Eco upsells inspiration deck” for a selection of deal templates for inspiration.

 8. Compost your waste